☀︎

 Does that sound odd? 🤔 😅

-This site and initiative attempts to remedy that.
+This initiative attempts to remedy that.

 The FAQs